sergueik/springboot_study/basic-elasticrsearch-timeseries/README.md

-### Info
+﻿### Info

-replica of [Spring-boot-elasticsearch-timeseries-demo](https://github.com/wilsonyy/spring-boot-elasticsearch-timeseries-demo) with single instance ELK server the Elasticsearch is used to store time series database The original project focus was with shard creation.
+replica of [Spring-boot-elasticsearch-timeseries-demo](https://github.com/wilsonyy/spring-boot-elasticsearch-timeseries-demo) with single instance ELK server the Elasticsearch is used to store time series database coupled with Grafana which is run on [Grafana packaged by Bitnami](https://bitnami.com/stack/grafana) VM (for sake of networking)
+The original project focus was with shard creation.

 Use [elasticsearch stack standalone Vagrantbox packaged by Bitnami](https://bitnami.com/stack/elk) as single ELK node (set number of replicas to zero)